salehhesham244/alx-system_engineering-devops/0x00-shell_basics/README.md

-in this script we try to change our working directory to the user's home directory
+in this script we try to Display current directory contents in a long format